HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_06.jpg)

-With a ruler and the ballpoint pen, trace the straight segments of the first curve with multiple strokes until scored.
+Using a ruler, and applying pressure, trace the straight segments between each consecutive point, using 2-3 strokes as needed until you see a visible indentation in the sheet.

 ---